 - Is an inspiring role model, mentor or champion for equality.

-- Who is making a positive contribution to their community, or impact on society through their professional, voluntary or charitable activities.
+- Is making a positive contribution to their community, or impact on society through their professional, voluntary or charitable activities.

 3.2 Distinguished Alumni Award

-- Can demonstrate the impact of their achievements over a number of years.
+- Can demonstrate the scale and tangible impact of their work and achievements over a number of years.

-- Has received formal recognition from their peers and/or the community.
+- Has received formal recognition from their peers, industry or community.

 - Is an exemplary role model, inspiring leader or champion for equality.